gsverhoeven/hugo_source/content/home/about.md

 # Biography

-I am a data scientist at the Dutch Healthcare Authority, interested in health policy and statistical methods.
+I am a research scientist at the Dutch Healthcare Authority, working on health policy and statistical methods.
 I have a background in experimental physics, with a PhD in Biophysics.